statscol/cat_detection/README.md

 # Cat Detection using Zero Shot Object Detection

 Want to keep track of your cats when you're not at home?
-This repo demonstrates how to perform cat detection using [YOLO-World](https://docs.ultralytics.com/models/yolo-world/) as a zero-shot object detector, along with a color-based classifier using K-means clustering and OpenCV.
+This repo demonstrates how to perform cat detection using YOLO as a zero-shot object detector, along with a color-based classifier using K-means clustering and OpenCV.

 <br>
 <p align="center">